oelali/oelali/README.md

 I am **Hugo Pierre Lopez**.
 I am a **web developer & product owner**.

-- 🔭 I’m currently working on Lingualibre and Lingualibre SignIt
+- 🔭 I’m currently working within Life Insurance company as Data analyst
-- 🌱 I’m currently learning Sign Languages
+- 🌱 I’m currently learning about github
-- 👯 I’m looking to collaborate on web tech
+- 👯 I’m looking to collaborate on Data issues especially in Qlik tech
-- 🤔 I’m looking for help with dataviz, D3, vueJS
+- 🤔 I’m looking for help with dataviz.
-- 💬 Ask me about web coding languages elearning.
+- 💬 Ask me about Qlik.
-- 📫 How to reach me: [via email](https://meta.wikimedia.org/wiki/Special:EmailUser/Yug)
+- 📫 How to reach me: [via linkedin](https://www.linkedin.com/in/oualid-el-ali-33697b37/)
 - ⚡ Fun fact: you can corrupt me with one mango icecream.

 <p align="center">